Millhousen, Indiana

 Millhousen is a town in Marion Township, Decatur County, Indiana, United States.
 The population was 149 at the 2020 census.
-Millhousen is perhaps best known for being the home of the Immaculate Conception Church, one of only four Roman Catholic churches in Decatur County, and Stone's Family Restaurant, one of the best known restaurants in Decatur County.

 History

 Millhousen was platted in 1858, having been settled by a colony of German Catholics.
 It was named for a town of the same name in Germany.

+Millhousen is perhaps best known for being the home of the Immaculate Conception Church, one of only four Roman Catholic churches in Decatur County.